 As you get higher up, some steps will be thrown into the mix.
 Also, make sure to look back at the views.

 Through the final gate, turn left at the sign.
 This is where the adventure begins.

 Interestingly, once I got to this bit, it now seemed less scary.
 Maybe because I had now walked most of the way up, and now it was just a short way to go.
 Maybe because I like to think of myself as a mountain goat.
 This is my kind of vibe.

-First you will walk on a rocky paved trail, some rugged steps, and gravel.
+Firstly, you will walk on a rocky paved trail, some rugged steps, and gravel.

 Then your hands will have to get involved, as you start the scrambling section.
-I don’t have too many photos of this bit, as I was too busy trying not to fall and die.
+I don’t have too many photos of this bit, because I was too busy trying not to fall and die.

 Walk to the summit of Pen-y-Ghent

 Once up all the rocks, the final stretch to reach the top of Pen-y-Ghent is on a nice paved trail.

 On my way up, I could hear them before I could see them….

 Once the summit came into view, I could see a mass of people up on it.
 Lots of people and lots of children.
 Loud screechy children.
 I thought about how all that hard work had led me to this.